devgateway/oc-explorer/ui/readme.md

 Run webpack

-    webpack --watch
+    npm start

-You can now open _dev.html_ in browser start working, the bundle will be rebuilt automatically.
+Navigate to _http://localhost:3000/dev.html_ The browser will be automatically updated whenever you save some changes.

-To get the project ready for production, run
+To get the project ready for production, run just

-    webpack --config webpack.min.config.js
+    webpack

 That will minify and optimize the scripts, use _index.html_ for production.